FAQGURU/FAQGURU/topics/en/java.md

 [[↑] Back to top](#Java)
 ### What are Scriptlets?

 In Java Server Pages (JSP) technology, a scriptlet is a piece of Java-code embedded in a JSP page.
 The scriptlet is everything inside the tags.
-Between these tags, a user can add any valid scriplet.
+Between these tags, a user can add any valid scriptlet.

 ###### Source